 A draft of the entire thesis is turned in to the committee for commentary by spring break.
 Committee members provide the student with written feedback or questions no later than one week after spring break.
 The student then revises the project during April with the guidance of the advisor.

 A colloquium or defense of the project before the committee takes place during the reading period.
 During that meeting the student summarizes the evolution of the project and its central conclusions or revelations, and addresses the committee members' questions.
 The student may also present the project in a public forum.
 At this point the committee may ask for minor revisions prior to final submission of the project.

-The Hawthorne-Longfellow Library distributes guidelines for format, title page, and deadlines for submission of the final version to the library, which are accessible through their website at http://library.bowdoin.edu/honors/
+The Hawthorne-Longfellow Library distributes guidelines for format, title page, and deadlines for submission of the final version to the library, which are accessible through their website for Services for Honors and Independent Study Students.

 Students are reminded that whether in French, Italian or Spanish, the title page should indicate that the honors project has been completed in the Department of Romance Languages.
-To clarify, it is suggested that students write at the bottom of the title page: An Honors Project in French (or Italian or Spanish) for the Department of Romance Languages.
+To clarify, it is suggested that students write at the bottom of the title page: An Honors Project in French (or Italian or Spanish) for the Department of Romance Languages and Literatures.

 Students are encouraged to review topics of previous projects in the department available in the Department of Romance Languages, the library, or online at Romance Languages - Past Honors Theses.